compulim/react-chain-of-responsibility/README.md

 ### Using as Fluent UI `IRenderFunction`

-The chain of responsibility can be used in Fluent UI. `useBuildRenderFunction` hook will return render function as `IRenderFunction`.
+The chain of responsibility can be used in Fluent UI.
+After calling `createChainOfResponsibilityForFluentUI`, the returned `useBuildRenderFunction` hook, when called, will build a function to use as [`IRenderFunction`](https://github.com/microsoft/fluentui/blob/master/packages/utilities/src/IRenderFunction.ts).

 There are subtle differences between the standard version and the Fluent UI version:

-- Entrypoint is `createChainOfResponsibilityForFluentUI`
+- Entrypoint is `createChainOfResponsibilityForFluentUI()`
 - Request and props are always of same type
-  - Request is optional, as defined in [`IRenderFunction`](https://github.com/microsoft/fluentui/blob/master/packages/utilities/src/IRenderFunction.ts)
+  - It is optional, this is defined in [`IRenderFunction`](https://github.com/microsoft/fluentui/blob/master/packages/utilities/src/IRenderFunction.ts)
-- Auto-fallback to `defaultRender` of `IRenderFunction`
+- Auto-fallback to `defaultRender`

 ```tsx
 import { createChainOfResponsibilityForFluentUI } from 'use-render';